 CCH will collect passively by fielding the vast numbers of donations enquiries that we receive.
-We also plan to collect actively through a new scheme called Virtual Computer Collector (VCC).
-VCC will encourage financial donations from passionate followers of the museum and put this money towards the improvement of our stores and the purchase of new items for our collections.
+We also actively collect through the Virtual Computer Collector (VCC) scheme that CCH set up.
+VCC encourages financial donations from passionate followers of the museum and this money is put towards the improvement of our stores and the purchase of new items for our collections.
 Such items will almost certainly become part of the Accessioned Collection.